grayblackcode/Pascals-Triangle/README.md

 # Pascals-Triangle

-# codes to generate a pascal's triangle
+Three codes to generate a pascal's triangle